Doug Bend, Small Business & Startup Attorney

 he was a member of the Law Review.
 He received his Bachelor Of Arts from the University of California, Davis.
 He is admitted to practice law in California and specializes in entity formation, business litigation and counseling non-profit corporations.

 Amy Solaro, Of Counsel

 Amy received her law degree from the University of San Francisco School of Law and her Bachelor Of Arts in Modern Languages from Loyola Marymount University.
 She specializes in litigation, negotiation, legal research, analysis and writing.
 She is admitted to practice law in California, is a member of the Barrister’s Club and the Animal Legal Defense Fund and is proficient in Spanish.

 Ronak Patel, Research Assistant

-Ronak is a third year law student at Suffolk University Law School in Boston.
-He received his Bachelor of Arts in Political Science at the University of Washington in 2008.
-He is a member of the Journal of High Technology at Suffolk Law and has been involved with the South Asian Bar Association in both Boston and San Francisco.
-He will be finishing up his last year of law school at UC Hastings College of the Law.
+Ronak received his law degree from Suffolk University Law School and his Bachelor of Arts in Political Science at the University of Washington.
+He has been involved with the South Asian Bar Association in both Boston and San Francisco.